YouTurn Program Reaches Into the Community to Reduce Violent Crime

 As noted, CHI Health and YouTurn have launched a new initiative at several Omaha locations to help address and prevent violence.
 YouTurn follows the model of Cure Violence who states “like all potentially harmful behaviors, violent behavior can be understood, diagnosed and treated through a health lens.”
 This is why the partnership between YouTurn and CHI Health is such a natural fit.
 Both CHI Health and YouTurn see violence as an infectious disease that can be addressed — and an epidemic that can be prevented.

-In fact, this works aligns with a commitment by Catholic Health Initiatives and its hospitals across the county to reduce violence in all of its communities by 2020.
 CHI Health recognizes that exposure to violence, directly or indirectly, can impact an individual’s long-term physical and mental health.
 That’s why we are committed not only to the partnership with YouTurn, but to many other efforts that can impact violence and support individuals who have experienced violence (see examples below).
 These are some of the ways we live our mission which “urges us to emphasize human dignity and social justice as we create healthier communities.”

 - Providing Trauma Informed Care training to our staff to ensure we can recognize the signs and symptoms of trauma and provide compassionate care